 About Project

-• lid and the body (Conetwist)
+• Lid and body (Cone Twist)

-• horizontal level and vertical lever (Conetwist)
+• Horizontal lever and vertical lever (Cone Twist)

 Challenges